-Recently, the Third Circuit considered those issues and said yes.
+Recently, the Third Circuit Court of Appeals considered such issues and said yes.
 The court came down resoundingly in favor of awarding a plaintiff additional damages in such a circumstance.
-This was a case of first impression in the Third Circuit.
+In the Third Circuit, this was a case of first impression.
 In Eshelman v.
-Agere Systems Inc., Joan Eshelman had sued her former employer for discrimination under the Americans With Disabilities Act (ADA).
-The jury found in her favor and awarded her back pay and compensatory damages of \$200,000.
+Agere Systems, Inc.1 Joan Eshelman had sued her former employer for discrimination under the Americans with Disabilities Act (ADA).
+The jury found in her favor, and awarded her back pay and compensatory damages of \$200,000.

-On Eshelman's motion, the court added damages to cover the extra taxes she would have to pay because of the lump sum nature of the award.
-Eshelman argued that additional damages were warranted because the taxes she would have to pay on a lump sum back pay award would be higher than what she would have paid had she received the pay over the normal course of employment.
+Upon Eshelman's motion, the court added damages to cover the extra taxes Eshelman would have to pay because of the lump sum nature of her award.
+Eshelman argued that additional damages were warranted, because the taxes she would have to pay on a lump sum back pay award would be higher than what she would have paid had she received the pay over the normal course of employment.

-Predictably, Agere opposed the motion, arguing that there was no statute or case law to support it.
-The district court nonetheless agreed with Eshelman and granted additional damages to offset the tax consequences of the lump sum back pay award.
+Predictably, Agere opposed the motion, arguing that there was no statutory or case law to support it.
+The district court nevertheless agreed with Eshelman and granted the additional damages to offset the tax consequences of the lump sum back pay award.
 On appeal, Agere argued that the district court had improperly granted Eshelman's motion to augment the jury's award.
 In the process of affirming the district court, the Third Circuit spoke with a clear and fervent voice that is likely to influence tax damage claims in the future.